SMarbella/Diabetes-Prediction/README.md

 Pregnancies - Number of pregnancies.

-GlucoseLevel - Plasma glucose concentration a 2 hours in an oral glucose tolerance test.
+GlucoseLevel - Plasma glucose concentration from a 2-hour oral glucose tolerance test.

 BloodPressure - Diastolic blood pressure measurement (mm Hg) taken at the time of the study.

 SkinThickness - Triceps skin fold thickness (mm).

-Insulin - 2-Hour serum insulin (mu U/ml).
+Insulin - 2-hour serum insulin (mu U/ml).

 BMI - Body Mass Index at the time of the study (weight in kg/(height in m)^2).